-of the actions may be considered when making this determination.210 However, employers may be held liable for retaliatory actions even if not related to the terms or conditions of employment.211 On the other hand, if the employer would have made the same employment decision absent a discriminatory or retaliatory motive, the employer may also escape liability.212
+The employer may also be relieved of liability if the harassing conduct did not occur in a work-related context; factors such as the time, location, and motivation of the actions may be considered when making this determination.
+However, employers may be held liable for retaliatory actions even if not related to the terms or conditions of employment.
+On the other hand, if the employer would have made the same employment decision absent a discriminatory or retaliatory motive, the employer may also escape liability.

-Lastly, the employer may avoid liability if the employer did not have actual or constructive notice of a non-supervisor's harassment.
-An employee must provide enough evidence for a reasonable jury to find that the employer knew or should have known about the harassment, and despite that knowledge, failed to stop it.
-To prove actual knowledge, the employee must demonstrate that they took steps to inform management of the harassment.
-In the case that actual knowledge does not exist, the Tenth Circuit in Tademy v.
-Union Pacific Corp. reasoned that we must test for constructive knowledge by applying "what amounts to a negligence standard: highly pervasive harassment should, in the exercise of reasonable care, be discovered by management-level employees."
-In this case, the employer has constructive knowledge of the harassment.
+Lastly, the employer may avoid liability if the employer did not have actual or constructive notice of a non-supervisor's harassment.215 To refute this defense, an employee must provide enough evidence for a reasonable jury to find that the employer knew or should have known about the harassment, and, despite that knowledge, failed to stop it.216 To prove actual knowledge, the employee must